-The game includes Halo: Combat Evolved Anniversary, Halo 2 in a similar "Anniversary" style, Halo 3, and Halo 4 linked together through a single game interface (allowing full matchmaking and custom lobby access across every game without needed to switch between different games manually).
+The game includes Halo: Combat Evolved Anniversary and Halo 2 which received as a similar "Anniversary" HD remaster in addition to the inclusion of Halo 3, and Halo 4.
+All four games are linked together through a single game interface (allowing full matchmaking and custom lobby access across every game without needing to switch between different games manually).

-Developed as a tie-in to Halo 5: Guardians, the compilation features new prologue and epilogue cutscenes hinting at the game's story.
-Owners of the compilation had access to a multiplayer beta for the game on December 27, 2014, as well as access to the Halo: Nightfall live-action series via the Halo Channel.
+Developed as a tie-in to Halo 5: Guardians, the compilation features new prologue and epilogue cutscenes hinting at the story of the fifth main game in the Halo franchise.
+Owners of the compilation gained access to a multiplayer beta for the fifth game on December 27th 2014, as well as access to the Halo: Nightfall live-action series via the Halo Channel.

 All games in the collection run at 1080p / 60fps (with the exception of the anniversary graphics of Halo 2's campaign) with their original multiplayer game engines on dedicated servers, linked together in a single interface.
 It includes every multiplayer map from all four games, including DLC and PC port maps.

 The game makes use of game playlists for both campaign and competitive multiplayer that makes use of all four games (with the competitive multiplayer portion including a ranking system), allowing players to switch between games in the same lobby.

 There will be universal control schemes that work across all games as well as dedicated control schemes for each game.
 All campaign levels are unlocked from the start.

 Halo CE: Anniversary